Melanie G. Wegner

 - Advising the board members of a medical technology company in connection with several related matters, including civil and criminal investigations by the DOJ and FDA, qui tam (whistleblower) complaints, a class action lawsuit, and multiple shareholder derivative suits.

-- Representing of a group of surgeons in a False Claims Act qui tam lawsuit relating to alleged unlawful billing of services.
+- Representing a group of surgeons in a False Claims Act qui tam lawsuit relating to alleged unlawful billing of services.

 - Conducts pre-acquisition anti-corruption due diligence for corporate clients.